Frequently Asked Questions

 What therapy approaches do you use?

-Dr. Pearson is trained and licensed to provide evidence-based, gold standard treatments for anxiety, trauma, and mood disorders, including:
+I am trained and licensed to provide evidence-based, gold standard treatments for anxiety, trauma, and mood disorders, including:

 Can you prescribe medication?